 SOURCING INVESTMENT OPPORTUNITIES RISK.
 On an ongoing basis, it cannot be certain that the Investment Manager will be able to continue to locate a sufficient number of suitable investment opportunities to allow the Fund to fully implement its investment strategy.
-In addition, privately negotiated investments generally, and specifically in loans and illiquid securities of private middle-market companies require substantial due diligence and structuring, and the Fund may not be able to achieve its anticipated investment pace.
+In addition, privately negotiated investments generally, and specifically in Investment Funds, loans and illiquid securities of private middle-market companies require substantial due diligence and structuring, and the Fund may not be able to achieve its anticipated investment pace.
 These factors increase the uncertainty, and thus the risk, of investing in the Fund.
 To the extent the Fund is unable to deploy its capital, its investment income and, in turn, the results of its operations, will likely be materially adversely affected.

 COMPETITION FOR ASSETS RISK.
-The current lending market in which the Fund participates is competitive and rapidly changing.
-The Fund may face increasing competition for access to corporate loans and especially direct loans as the lending industry continues to evolve.
-The Fund may face competition from other institutional lenders such as pooled investment vehicles and commercial banks that are substantially larger and have considerably greater financial and other resources than the Fund.
-These potential competitors may have higher risk tolerances or different risk assessments than the Fund, which could allow them to consider a wider variety of investments than the Fund and establish relationships with direct lending managers.
-A direct lending manager may have similar arrangements with other parties, thereby reducing the potential investments of the Fund through such manager.
-There can be no assurance that the competitive pressures the Fund may face will not erode the Fund's ability to deploy capital.
-If the Fund is limited in its ability to invest in corporate and/or direct loans, it may be forced to invest in cash, cash equivalents or other assets that may result in lower returns than otherwise may be available through investments in corporate and direct loans.
-If the Fund's access to corporate and/or direct loans is limited, it would also be subject to increased concentration and counterparty risk.
+The current lending market in which Investment Funds and the Fund participate is competitive and rapidly changing.
+The Investment Funds and the Fund may face increasing competition for access to corporate loans and especially direct loans as the lending industry continues to evolve.
+They may also face competition from other institutional lenders such as pooled investment vehicles and commercial banks that are substantially larger and have considerably greater financial and other resources than the Investment Funds or the Fund.
+These potential competitors may have higher risk tolerances or different risk assessments, which could allow them to consider a wider variety of investments as compared to the Investment Funds or the Fund and establish relationships with direct lending managers.
+A direct lending manager may have similar arrangements with other parties, thereby reducing the potential investments of the Investment Funds or the Fund through such manager.
+There can be no assurance that the competitive pressures they may face will not erode their ability to deploy capital.
+If the Investment Funds or the Fund are limited in their ability to invest in corporate and/or direct loans, the Fund may be forced to invest in cash, cash equivalents or other assets that may result in lower returns than otherwise may be available through investments in corporate and direct loans.
+If an Investment Fund's or the Fund's access to corporate and/or direct loans is limited, it would also be subject to increased concentration and counterparty risk.

 The commercial lending business is highly competitive.
-Without a sufficient number of new qualified loan requests, there can be no assurances that the Fund will be able to compete effectively for corporate and direct loans with other market participants.
+Without a sufficient number of new qualified loan requests, there can be no assurances that the Investment Funds or the Fund will be able to compete effectively for corporate and direct loans with other market participants.
 General economic factors and market conditions, including the general interest rate environment, unemployment rates, and perceived consumer demand may affect borrower willingness to seek corporate and/or direct loans and investor ability and desire to invest in such loans.